 The number of users that can be added and maintained is governed by your license.
-Consult your M6 administrator or contact your meshlQ representative for further assistance.
+Consult your meshIQ Platform administrator or contact your meshIQ representative for further assistance.

-The "/" character (forward slash) is a reserved symbol and cannot be used as part of any name in M6.
+The "/" character (forward slash) is a reserved symbol and cannot be used as part of any name in meshIQ Platform Core Services.